leonardofaria/leonardofaria.net/content/2020/11/11/creating-har-files-with-lighthouse.md

 I was using puppeteer-har for a few months but then I noticed that the HAR was missing a few files in specific scenarios (ex. a React app with Loadable and React Router).
 For that reason I decided to look for another alternative and this is how I found the [chrome-har-capturer](https://www.npmjs.com/package/chrome-har-capturer) package.

 <div class="my-10 p-4 border border-gray-6 rounded-md bg-white">
-<strong>Excuse me: this post is part of a serie on Lighthouse.
-Check it out:</strong>
+<strong>Hi, this post is part of a Lighthouse post series.
+Also check it out:</strong>

 <ul>
 <li><a href="#quick-lighthouse-intro">Quick Lighthouse intro</a></li>